-It is the Policy of Dublin City Council: CEE7 Strategic and Targeted Emplo To promote strategic and targeted development areas and corridor and MASP with a focus on the ci the Outer City and Key Urban Vil Centres/Urban Villages.
-CEE8 The City Centre To support the development a v tourism related and cultural acti facilitate the regeneration and d growth areas such as the Diageo Campus and the TU Dublin cam CEE9 The Docklands To support the continued regen- and its development as a leading high tech and services based bu CEE10 The Outer City To support employment growth encouraging the intensification of underutilised land, particularly w and future public transport infra CEEII Key Urban Villages To promote Key Urban Villages a for the local economy, incorpora employment, recreational, comm working spaces' and 'office hubs
+It is the Policy of Dublin City Council: CEE7 Strategic and Targeted Employment Growth To promote strategic and targeted growth of strategic development areas and corridors in accordance with the RSES and MASP with a focus on the city centre, the Docklands, the Outer City and Key Urban Villages and Neighbourhood Centres/Urban Villages.
+CEE8 The City Centre To support the development a vibrant mix of office, retail, tourism related and cultural activities in the city centre and to facilitate the regeneration and development of key potential growth areas such as the Diageo lands, the St. James's Healthcare Campus and Environs and the TU Dublin campus at Grangegorman.
+CEE9 The Docklands To support the continued regeneration of the Docklands area and its development as a leading centre of people intensive high tech and services based business.
+CEE10 The Outer City To support employment growth in the outer city by encouraging the intensification of infill, brownfield and underutilised land, particularly where it aligns with existing and future public transport infrastructure.
+CEE11 Key Urban Villages To promote Key Urban Villages as mixed use service centres for the local economy, incorporating a range of retail, employment, recreational, community uses as well as 'co-working spaces' and 'office hubs.